Ciao amore, ciao: Aftermath

 Dalida went on to release French- and German-language versions of "Ciao amore, ciao" for foreign markets.

 Composition and lyrics

 The song's original key is G major.
-Tenco's version starts directly with the first stanza, while Dalida's opens with an instumental intro.
+Tenco's version starts directly with the first stanza, while Dalida's opens with an instrumental intro.

 The lyrical content has both the features of a love song and those of a protest song against contemporary society.
 It deals with a person who is set to leave the countryside – where their survival depends on the weather conditions – for the city, in search of new opportunities; however, in order to do so, they must leave their lover behind.
 A feeling of disorientation, nostalgia and desire to return to one's hometown subsequently arises in the protagonist.